Maahsome/ktrouble/HELP.md

   ktrouble set config [flags]

 Flags:
-      --token string      Set your git personal token --tokenvar string   Set the name of the ENV VAR that contains your git personal token -u, --user string       Set your git username
+      --giturl string     Set the URL for the repository for upstream utils --token string      Set your git personal token --tokenvar string   Set the name of the ENV VAR that contains your git personal token -u, --user string       Set your git username